 “There is no burden placed on us by any other nation or by Paris itself,” Kerry told the summiteers, noting that each country drafted its own plan against climate change, with costs to its economy in mind.

 The Paris signatories knew government actions under the accord wouldn’t hold global temperatures to the 2 degrees Celsius rise that advocates say is needed, Kerry said.
 Instead, the deal was a “bet” that with almost 200 nations demanding clean energy, “we were going to ignite the private sector, because all of a sudden, we had created the largest single market the world had seen.”

-He unspooled statistics to prove that that bet paid off more than people realize: $358 billion invested in sustainable energy in the year after the deal was inked; 75 percent of newly generated electricity in the US in 2017 coming from solar power; and coal, a fossil fuel, responsible for a scant fraction of new American power generation in 2017.
+He unspooled statistics to prove that that bet paid off more than people realize: $358 billion invested in sustainable energy in the year after the deal was inked; 75 percent of newly generated electricity in the US last year coming from solar power; and coal, a fossil fuel, responsible for a scant fraction of new American power generation last year.

 Even so, “we are woefully behind where we need to be,” Kerry said, with the global temperature rise projected to be 3 degrees by mid-century and 4 degrees by century’s end.

 He lauded efforts by US mayors, business, and states—almost 40 of which have legislated required or voluntary use of renewables.
 “While Donald Trump may have said he is out of Paris, the American people have stated unequivocally they are in Paris, and they’re going to meet the Paris standards.”

 Cleveland, a College of Arts & Sciences professor of earth and environment, participated in a panel on sustainable energy.
 He said the popular notion that renewable energy, like solar and wind power, costs more than fossil fuels is, “in the case of electricity generation…flat-out false.”